Skip to main content

 Loading...

-• Select Bootloader offset, choose: 32KiB bootloader.
+• Select Bootloader offset and choose: 32KiB bootloader.

 Loading...

-• Follow the image to select CAN bus interface (CAN bus (on PB8/PB9)) --->.
+• As shown in the image, select CAN bus interface (CAN bus (on PB8/PB9)) --->.

 Loading...